Event

 Held about once per year, the User eXchange series brings together participants from across sectors, including scientists, developers, service providers, and policymakers, offering them the chance to engage with each other and the initiative’s three implementing entities: ECMWF, ESA and EUMETSAT as well as representatives from the European Commission’s DG CNECT, leading this initiative.

-User engagement, real life applications and DestinE’s digital twins in the spotlight
+User engagement, real life applications, and DestinE’s digital twins in the spotlight

 The two-day programme will offer visionary talks, panel discussions, technical sessions, and poster presentations, highlighting user engagement and practical applications.

 In addition to the User eXchange, the broader LPS programme features four Digital Twin-focused sessions.
-Jörn Hoffmann, Application Partnerships Lead at ECMWF and Tiago Quintino, Head of Development Section at ECMWF, are co-convening these sessions together with convenors from ESA and EUMETSAT.
+Jörn Hoffmann is co-convening a sessions together with convenors from ESA.
 The sessions cover collaborative innovation for building digital twins of the Earth system, technological innovation, synergies between ESA’s DTE programme and DestinE, and Earth observation for developing digital twin components.

-You can find the full User eXchange programme here and the programme for the LPS here.
+You can find the full User eXchange programme here and the programme for the LPS here

 Destination Earth is a European Union funded initiative launched in 2022, with the aim to build a digital replica of the Earth system by 2030.
 The initiative is being jointly implemented by three entrusted entities: the European Centre for Medium-Range Weather Forecasts (ECMWF) responsible for the creation of the first two ‘digital twins’ and the ‘Digital Twin Engine’, the European Space Agency (ESA) responsible for building the ‘Core Service Platform’, and the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), responsible for the creation of the ‘Data Lake’.